vikingdata/articles/databases/mysql/MySQL_variables.md

 * * *
 <a name=Links></a>Links
 -----
+* (MySQL Performance Cheat Sheet)[https://severalnines.com/blog/mysql-performance-cheat-sheet/)
+* (Tuning MySQL System Variables for High Performance)[https://geekflare.com/mysql-performance-tuning/]

 * * *
 <a name=s>Server Configuration</a>
 -----
 * server-id : Used to identify a server in replication or cluster.
 You should always have it.
 * report-host : Name of the server.
 Again, you should always have this.
+* datadir : You generally don't want to use /var/lib/mysql.
+You want to put the database on its own partition like /database and have the data directory at /database/mysql/data.
+The directory "/database/mysql" can have other directories for bin-logs, errors logs, and other things.

 Optimization Important Variables
+* innodb_buffer_pool_size : Typically set to 80% of memory, but I like 70%.
+Other things may use memory, connections, temporary tables, and as such I like to monitor memory.
+This variable caches data for the innodb storage in ram, which greatly increases speed for read queries.
 *  table_cache
+* innodb_buffer_pool_instances: Locks in the innodb buffer pool can be a problem with large data.
+In general innodb_buffer_pool_instances should be set to amount of ram divided by 1 gig.
+* innodb_log_file_size -- pre 8.0 -- transactions use this file.
+If the log is full, its slows down the system.
+For older versions of MySQL, making this large is good.
+* innodb_flush_log_at_trx_commit - pre 8.0.
+0 means not ACID.
+1 means data is flushed to disk.
+2 means it is flushed to logs, which is ACID compliant but on crash recovery takes longer.

+* table_cache : The amount of tables cached.
+Is this is too small, it may cause problems.
     * SHOW OPEN TABLES : shows currently opened tables.
     * SHOW OPENED TABLES : If this value is large, your table cache may be too small.
     * Also count how may tables you have.